 Whose carries the responsibility of inspection work of property for those who want to get advantage of TDS ?

 It is responsibility of authority of what is the importance of claiming tax depreciation tax department to do inspection of the property.
-For doing control over the illegal activity going on in the market by non expert group such steps are to be taken off by the tax department.
+In order to evict you, your landlord must give you adequate written notice, in a specified way and form based as required by the state where you live.
 Resistance is more likely to arise where abolition of part 3 conditions rather than being related to well grounded strategies for service improvement and or a shared agenda for flexibility is (or is perceived to be) a way of cutting costs at the expense of staff, particularly relatively low paid staff.
 In this context the importance of premium payments in the composition of pay of certain female dominated groups (such as care assistants and home helps) described earlier in this report (chapter 3) should be borne in mind.

 We feel that resistance is also more likely where staff see themselves as victims of change rather than partners in it and success is more likely where there is a joint problem solving approach to improving service delivery rather than a confrontational or adversarial relationship.
 Such problem solving relationships may be absent currently and need building, something we address later.
 They are not likely to be fostered simply by the removal of the part 3 provisions.
 The Commission view of the evidence available to it, therefore, is that problems of local ‘rigidity’ are not necessarily the result of the national agreement per se.
 Lack of flexibility may be more perceived than real may be a question of the ability to negotiate and manage change (and local capacity on both sides), and or vested interest in the status quo, rather than the constraints of the national agreement.